pinkijha/youtube_Clone/README.md

     - Install Packages
         - Install the react-router-dom
         - Install react-icons for icons
-        - Axios
+        - npm i axios - for http request
-        - Avatar
+        - npm i avatar - for image
-        -
+        - npm i moment - to show timing on youtube video